learn-academy-2023-hotel/tic-tac-toe-danny-tic-tak-toke/README.md

 - As a user, I can see a three by three grid game board on the page.
 ## branch: board
 # mapped over the array of boxes in App.js to create 9 boxes
-# went ahead and passed the props over to Square.js
+# passed the props over to Square.js
 # styled the boxes to create a 3x3 grid for the board

 - As a user, I can click on a square to mark it.